podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 19th:** Today most work got into thinking about how to do the interface between the data model and the GUI or the python interface for nonGUI mode respectively.
+Apart from thinking however I also pushed a major `commit 8ceb3e8`_.
+It adds `writer.modifyElement()`_, `writer.processProjectUpdates()`_ as well as helper functions. `writer.modifyElement()`_, apart from `writer.addElement()`_ and `writer.deleteElement()`, also takes the old value of the modified element as parameter.
+This is necessary to find the correct element (attribute or simple element) in the xml file.
+`writer.processProjectUpdates()`_ has the purpose of iterating over a list of updates to the `project` object and calling the respective handler function (`writer.handleAddElement()`_, `writer.handleDeleteElement()`_ and `writer.handleModifyElement()`_).
+If some error occured during the update the errorenous update is returned, in case of success it returns `None`.
+Also in this commit I added a list `writer.projectSnapshots` which holds an arbitrary number of the latest n updates.
+This is supposed to fuel the undo operation, and will be used in the future.
+As always for a bit more of information please see the respective `commit 8ceb3e8`_

 **June 18th:** `writer.deleteElement()`_ is finished! (except for proper documentation) Finishing commit is `commit 3765658`_. `writer.deleteElement()`_